Smoked paprika chicken thighs are stuffed with olives, cooked on top of sliced potatoes and onions. Perfect for dinner parties!

 Instructions

-- Heat oven to 375°F. Line a baking sheet with aluminum foil and spread potatoes and onions evenly on the baking sheet.
+- Heat oven to 375°F. Line a baking sheet with aluminum foil and spread sliced potatoes and sliced onions evenly on the baking sheet.
 Place a cooling rack on the baking sheet, over top of the potatoes and onions.

 - Using sharp kitchen shears, trim excess skin and fat from the chicken thighs.
 Cut a slit along the bone of the chicken thigh, and carefully cut the bone from the thigh, being careful not to cut any holes in the chicken.
+(If you don't have kitchen shears, carefully use a paring knife to cut away excess skin, fat, and bones from the chicken).

 - Carefully stuff about 2 Tablespoons of the olive mixture under the skin of each chicken thigh.
 Rub the skin and meat of each thigh evenly with the paprika mixture.